-Federal Lands Managed by the Forest Service
+Federal Land Managed by the Forest Service

 The Forest Service manages two national forests in the Project region: the TNF and PNF.
 Each of these forests is described below.
-The Forest Service manages these forests in accordance with their respective LRMPs, as amended, which establish standards and guidelines (Forest Service 1990 and 1988, respectively).
-The LRMPs, as amended, set two levels of management direction: forest-wide and area-specific.
+The Forest Service manages these forests in accordance with their respective LRMPs, which establish standards and guidelines (USFS 1990 and USFS 1988, respectively).
+The LRMPs set two levels of management direction: forest-wide and areaspecific.
 With respect to forest-wide management, direction comes from forest-wide goals, objectives, standards, and guidelines.
 Area-specific direction is set forth in specific management areas that emphasize application of appropriate standards, guidelines and practices.